soyart/ssg/soyweb/README.md

 ## [Blog article index generator (PoC)](./blog.go)

 soyweb provides an [ssg.Impl](/options.go) that will automatically generate indices for blog directories.
-It scans for `_blog.ssg`, and, if found, lists all links to the children (i.e. "articles").
+It scans for `_index.ssg`, and, if found, lists all links to the children (i.e. "articles").

 To be considered an article, a path has to be either: